learningequality/ka-lite/docs/usermanual/userman_admin.rst

     :user-role: admin
     :url: /update/languages/
     :navigation-steps:
-    :focus: #delete-language-button button | Use the buttons in this column to delete language packs.
+    :focus: .delete-language-button button | Use the buttons in this column to delete language packs.
     :class: screenshot
     :registered: true